Graduate Loan Options

 - Apply for a Graduate PLUS loan and complete a Federal Direct Graduate PLUS Loan Master Promissory Note and entrance counseling by clicking here.
 The MPN is good for 10 years.
 If you have previously borrowed from the Federal Direct Loan Program, you may not need to complete a new master promissory note.
 Please apply for your Graduate PLUS loan no sooner than 90 days before the student's start date.
 The U.S. Department of Education will complete a credit check which is valid for 90 days.

-- Returning Stafford and/or PLUS Loan Borrowers, click here.
+- Returning Federal Direct Loan and/or PLUS Loan Borrowers, click here.

 The policies, regulations, procedures, and fees are subject to change without prior notice, if necessary, to keep Saint Louis University policies in compliance with State and Federal laws and/or with rules and regulations of Saint Louis